Stage 2: Court claims-issue claim/Issue of Proceedings – Obtaining Judgment

 Stages of process:

-- Before issuing proceedings we will perform a further credit check/insolvency search on your debtor using our in-house facility.
+- Before issuing proceedings we will perform a further credit check/insolvency search on your debtor using our in-house facility

-- We will add claims for fixed costs, court fee and interest (statutory, contractual or late payment) to the debt and these will be payable by the debtor if a successful recovery is made
+- We will add claims for fixed costs, court fees and interest (statutory, contractual or late payment) to the debt and these will be payable by the debtor if a successful recovery is made

-Pay the claim in full;
+– Pay the claim in full;

-Admit the claim and make an offer to pay in full by a certain date or by instalments;
+– Admit the claim and make an offer to pay in full by a certain date or by instalments;

-Part admit the claim/part defend the claim; or
+– Part admit the claim/part defend the claim; or

-Defend the claim in full.
+– Defend the claim in full.

 - If the debtor responds, we will contact you and advise you accordingly

-- If the debtor fails to respond to the Court and fails to pay within the 14 day time limit, we will automatically ask for judgment to be entered against the debtor.
+- If the debtor fails to respond to the Court and fails to pay within the 14 day time limit, we will automatically ask for judgment to be entered against the debtor

-- Ultimately if a judgment debt remains outstanding and/or the debtor fails to comply with an order for instalments payments set by the Court you can proceed to the final stage of recovery which is enforcement.
+- Ultimately if a judgment debt remains outstanding and/or the debtor fails to comply with an order for instalments payments set by the Court you can proceed to the final stage of recovery – which is enforcement

 - County Court judgments made against debtors are recorded on the Register of County Court Judgments for six years, unless the full amount of the judgment debt is paid within one month, in which case the debtor can apply to cancel the entry.
 If the full amount is paid after one month the debtor can apply for a certificate of satisfaction but the entry will remain on the register marked as “satisfied”.

-Issue of court proceedings up to and including Judgment:
+Fees for issue of court proceedings up to and including Judgment:

 | Debt Value (£) | Court Fee (£) | Our Fee (£) + VAT |